 For preserving jams, jellies and pickled items the water bath canner is a kitchen staple.
 Preserving with a water bath is easy to learn and most canners can double as large stock pots.
 A water bath canner is really just a big stock pack with a wire rack in it.

 Steam canners are newer on the scene and I really love ours.
+We have the stainless steel Victorio model.
 It requires such a small amount of water that the canner heats up a lot faster than the water bath will.
 It takes the same amount of time to process jars as the water bath so you can follow the same recipe instructions.
 They are usually versatile in that you flip the canning rack and it then converts to a standard water bath canner.

 Canning Jars, Lids & Bands